open-organization/open-perspectives/opening-up-to-leadership-talent/opening-up-to-leadership-talent.md

 This is critical, because ultimately you will want people in your organization to *choose* to work openly—not be forced to.
 You'll want people to experience the benefits of a more open organizational culture and opt into it rather than feel like they're just complying with a mandate.

 Yes, this means some people may choose *not* to engage.
 They may even make a different choice: the choice to leave the organization.
 They may simply conclude that an open style of work and leadership doesn't fit their preferences.
 Managers will once again need to be careful.
 Don't assume that someone's decision to leave your organization is a failure on your part.
-It may be confirmation the fact that you're facilitating an effective organizational transformation—and the new rules, norms, preferences, and standards are becoming more clear and obvious to everyone.
+It may be confirmation of the fact that you're facilitating an effective organizational transformation—and the new rules, norms, preferences, and standards are becoming more clear and obvious to everyone.

 The truth is that your organization's talent can sense whether managers and board members are truly serious about organizational transformation.
 People will scrutinize your vision and approach and consider whether they're genuine or mere stage dressing.
 Your most talented emerging leaders expect their managers to set desirable examples when it comes to transparency, trust, and inclusivity.
 They expect a certain openness to contribution or collaboration from senior leaders.
 And if you don't live up to your word, then *these* people will make their *own* choice to leave your organization. *That* is something you might consider a failed approach to talent.
 (And in this case, I'd invite you to consider your own role in the situation.)